Rey810/from-the-mountain/src/pages/2020-05-26-post-one/index.md

 Do you have some advice on how to be a better developer?
 I'd love to hear from you!
 Find me on [twitter](https://www.twitter.com/ReyTheDev) or pop me an email at reyvdb@gmail.com.

-Oh, remember to check out the Meditation Links #2 below for the little treat I promised!✌🏽💚
+Oh, remember to check out the Meditation Links #2 below for the little treat I promised!✌💚

 ---